-Starling Broadcast is an electroacoustic sound art piece combining field recordings with improvised manipulation and digital synthesis.
+Starling Broadcast is an electroacoustic sound art piece combining bird song with digital synthesis and improvised manipulation.

-Field recordings, made over three subsequent dusk evenings in late November 2018, capture the sound of starlings roosting beneath the Folkestone Harbour’s 1930s swing bridge.
+Field recordings, made over three subsequent dusk evenings in late November 2018, capture the sound of starlings roosting beneath Folkestone Harbour’s 1930s swing bridge.

 Starling Broadcast was exhibited in a disused railway signal box in Folkestone Harbour, yards from the roost site, as part of the Profound Sound Festival 2019.
 Over 500 people visited the space across two days.

 The piece has subsequently been aired on Radiophrenia – a temporary art radio station, broadcast live from Glasgow’s Centre for Contemporary Arts in 2019.